stefanostsolos/List-and-Trees/README.md

+# A C++ program to implement binary trees features, using dynamic lists
-# This is a test repository.
+This is a project inspired from a ProgTech problem.